alttch/bma-info/eva4/include/eva_mcp.rst

 .. warning::

-   AI agents can perform unpredictable actions, on production plants it is strongly advised to allow very minimal set of services/methods allowed to be called.
+   AI agents can perform unpredictable actions, on production plants it is strongly advised to set a very minimal set of services/methods allowed to be called.
 Full human supervision is always recommended.

 The service has no authentication and can provide full access to the platform